minprog/app-studio/40 Projects/30 Watch List/10 Assignment.md

 - Your app should use standard list views combined with an adapter.

-- Your app should save and persist the list of movies using `SharedPreferences`.
+- Your app should save and persist the list of recipes using `SharedPreferences`.

-- Listeners may not be anonymous as of now, see the exercise about Listeners.
+- Listeners may not be anonymous as of now, see the [resource about Listeners](/android/listeners).

-- Users should be able to search for songs as well as artists.

-- Your "to listen" list may not allow users to add duplicate songs and must notify the user elegantly.
+- Your recipe list may not allow users to add duplicate songs and must notify the user elegantly.

 ## Getting started